rvent/Spirit_Label_CBIR/README.md

 Dowload your operating system's version of Open-CV from https://opencv.org/

-Please read the comments in run_script.py to understand my thinking behind my choices.
+Please have referenceImages and queryImages in the same folder as the script and read the comments in run_script.py to understand my thinking behind my choices.

 ### Running Script
 Run python run_script.py in your terminal.